Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 where \(H_S\) accounts for the Hamiltonian for the central spin; $H_{B}$ represents the Hamiltonian for the bath spins in the environment; and \(H_{SB}\) represents the Hamiltonian for the interactions between the electron spin and the bath spins through the hyperfine (HF) interaction.
 The electron spin Hamiltonian \(H_S\) can be expressed as

 where the first term on the right-hand side of the equation describes the electron Zeeman interaction, while the second and third terms describe the zero-field splitting interaction.
-Here, $\mu_B$ is Bohr magneton, $B_z$ is an external magnetic field in the direction perpendicular to the hBN, $g_e$ is a $g$ factor of an electron, $S=1$ for an electronic spin-1, $D$ is the zero-field splitting equal to 3.479~GHz\cite{10.1038/s41524-020-0305-x}, and $E$ is the transverse component of the ZFS, which is set to zero in this work.
+Here, $\mu_B$ is Bohr magneton, $B_z$ is an external magnetic field in the direction perpendicular to the hBN, $g_e$ is a $g$ factor of an electron, $S=1$ for an electronic spin-1, $D$ is the zero-field splitting equal to 3.479~GHz\cite{10.1038/s41524-020-0305-x} at room temperature, and $E$ is the transverse component of the ZFS, which is set to zero in this work.
+We note that the unit of frequency (Hz), and not the angular frequency (rad-Hz), is used throughout this paper.

+The electron spin Zeeman and zero-field splitting terms of $H_S$ are the leading terms in Eq.~\ref{eq:total_H}, which determine the main characteristics of the spectrum of the spin systems and have a major effect on the relaxation processes.
+At zero magnetic field, the eigenstates corresponding to $m_s = 0$ and $m_s = \pm 1$ are split in the ground state due to the zero-field splitting.
+When an external magnetic field is applied, these eigenstates undergo additional splitting through the Zeeman interaction, resulting in the separation of the $\ket{m_s=\pm1, m_I}$ states, as shown in Fig.~\ref{fig:GSLAC}.

 The Hamiltonian of the bath $H_{B}$ contains the following interactions

 where $\vec{I}$ is nuclear spin operator vector, $\gamma^n$ is a gyromagnetic ratio of the nuclear spins, and $N$ is the number of nuclear spins considered.
 Here, the first term accounts for nuclear Zeeman interaction, whereas the second term accounts for the dipole-dipole nuclear interaction, which is responsible for the nuclear-nuclear spin flip-flop process.